0x3333/smbpasswd-web/README.md

 By default ***smbpasswd-web***  will bind to localhost:8443 when in SSL mode or localhost:8080 otherwise.
 Using a `nginx`(or alike) as a proxy is good advice.
 Also you can expose it in port 80 or 443 so the URL gets cleaner.

+### TODO

+PR are welcome! :)

+- [ ] Add support for custom hostname in the generated URL
+- [ ] Add a systemd unit file to be used as a service

 ## License

  *smbpasswd-web* is released under the MIT license.
 See LICENSE.